mixmesh/mixmesh/rest/suggestions.md

   </tr>
 </table>

 After box initialization the player is disabled and its default nym is set to "admin".
-Do the following to enable the player and to rename it to "alice":
+Do the following to enable the player and to rename it to "alice".

 Typical use: